 The Inherited Metabolic Disorders Program of the Children’s National Rare Disease Institute has partnered with the MedStar Georgetown Transplant Institute to establish a Metabolic Transplant Program.
 There are currently no cures for inherited metabolic disorders, and many of these conditions are associated with frequent hospitalizations and long-term intellectual disability.
 Liver transplantation may effectively treat some of these conditions, stabilizing intellectual outcomes and preventing other disease manifestations.
 In recent years, the Metabolic Transplant Program has resulted in the successful transplant of over 20 children with otherwise incurable metabolic disorders.
 Additionally, research utilizing the livers taken from these children has advanced our understanding of these rare conditions and helped identify new therapeutics.

 Biochemical Genetics Lab

 The Inherited Metabolic Disorders Program partners closely with our on-site Biochemical Genetics Laboratory to offer a wide variety of laboratory tests without needing to send to outside labs.
-This allows for faster turnaround of laboratory and genetic testing for our patients.
+This includes routine blood spot analysis for PKU and MSUD.
+The on-site lab allows for faster turnaround of laboratory and genetic testing for our patients.